puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 **Parameters** allow a class to request external data.
 If a class needs to configure itself with data other than [facts][], that data should usually enter the class via a parameter.

 Each class parameter can be used as a normal [variable][] inside the class definition.
-The values of these variables are not set with [normal assignment statements][variable_assignment] or read from top or node scope; instead, they are [automatically set when the class is declared][setting_parameters].
+The values of these variables are not set with [normal assignment statements][variable_assignment] or looked up from top or node scope; instead, they are [set based on user input when the class is declared][setting_parameters].

 Note that if a class parameter lacks a default value, the user of the module **must** set a value themselves (either in their [external data][external_data] or an [override][]).
 As such, you should supply defaults wherever possible.

-Each parameter may be preceeded by an optional **[parameter type][paramtypes] annotation**.
-If you include one, puppet will check the parameter *at runtime* to make sure that it has the right type.
-If no type annotation is provided, the default `Any` type will be assumed.
+Each parameter can be preceeded by an optional [**data type**][literal_types].
+If you include one, Puppet will check the parameter's value at runtime to make sure that it has the right data type, and raise an error if the value is illegal.
+If no data type is provided, the parameter will accept values of any data type.

 The special variables `$title` and `$name` are both set to the class name automatically, so they can't be used as parameters.